 A few things that tend to be true when AI in customer service goes well:

 The customer knows they're talking to a machine.
 No masquerading.
-A warm, honest opener: "Hi, I'm Partech's support assistant — I can help with orders, returns, and shipping.
+A plain opener: "Hi, I'm Partech's support assistant — I can help with orders, returns, and shipping.
 For anything else, I'll bring in a colleague."
-People are more patient with a machine they know is a machine than with a human impersonator they eventually catch.
+People are far more patient with a machine they know is a machine than with a human impersonator they eventually catch out.

 The hand-off is one click, and fast.
 Low confidence, unresolved frustration, edge case — any of those should route to a human within a minute or two.
 The worst AI support experiences are the ones that trap you in a loop because the success metric was "deflection."